aristanetworks/anta/docs/cli/get-tests.md

 ```

 !!! tip
-    By default, `anta get commands` returns the commands from every test built in to ANTA.
+    By default, `anta get commands` retrieves commands from all ANTA's built-in tests.

 ### Examples